leoasis/activerecord-futures/README.md

 ## Roadmap

-1. Support for postgres
-2. Fallback to normal queries when adapter does not support futures
+1. Fallback to normal queries when adapter does not support futures
-3. Think of a way to use the normal adapters
+2. Think of a way to use the normal adapters